 If a student cannot or will not verify their U.S. residency status, they will be charged out-of-state tuition and denied access to all state funds.

-Note: Although some documents may instruct the holder not to
+Note: Although some documents may instruct the holder not to photocopy them, the USCIS has advised the Department of

 Admission